Launch Region's First Canned Wine

 Research, Design, Market, & Launch a Canned Wine

-When I joined Vino Noceto, the previous Director of Sales & Marketing had already convinced the team to release the region's first canned wine.
-Grapes had been purchased, and the process was rolling.
-However, there'd been zero User and Competitor Research, and the existing mockups lacked in quality.
+When I joined Vino Noceto, my predecessor had already convinced the owners to release the region's first canned wine.
+Grapes had been purchased and crushed, waiting in tanks until canning.
+However, there'd been zero User and Competitor Research.
+Moreover, existing mockups lacked the quality and precision of Noceto's other product lines.
 Important details, like volume and dimensions, hadn't been finalized.
-As such, I was on a mission to research, design, market and launch a canned wine.

 research & findings